The Role of Good Bacteria in the Gut

 Oral Antibiotics and Acne

-Doctors commonly prescribe oral antibiotics for severe acne, truncal acne (acne on the chest and back), and moderate acne that does not respond to topical (applied to the skin) medications.
-Oral antibiotics can help improve acne by preventing the growth of P. acnes (bacteria that are associated with acne) and by reducing inflammation.1,2
+Doctors sometimes prescribe oral antibiotics for severe acne, truncal acne (acne on the chest and back), and moderate acne that does not respond to topical (applied to the skin) medications.

 The most commonly prescribed oral antibiotics for acne are: